 Ash Wednesday—Applied Every Day

-Think about it.
-The ashes of burned crosses from the previous year’s Palm Sunday are saved.
-Then, a clergyman or layman rubs the cinders on the foreheads of “the faithful” in the shape of a cross.
+If you’re unfamiliar with it, Ash Wednesday seems an odd tradition.
+Ashes of burned crosses from the previous year’s Palm Sunday are rubbed on the forehead in the shape of a cross.

 (Photo: By Oxh973, Jennifer Balaska.
 Public domain, via Wikimedia Commons)